Sammy Mejía: Professional career

 Mejía was drafted by the Detroit Pistons in the 2007 NBA draft, with the 57th overall pick.
 The Pistons waived Mejía on October 29, 2007.
 In 2007–08, he briefly played with the Fort Wayne Mad Ants of the NBA D-League.
 On January 30, 2008, he signed with the Italian club Pierrel Capo d'Orlando, for the rest of the season.

 Mejía signed with the Greek League club AEL 1964 GS for the 2008–09 season, where he averaged 14.3 points and 3.4 rebounds in 20 Greek League games.

 On September 29, 2009, Mejía moved to France and signed a one-year deal with Cholet Basket.
 On July 1, 2010, he re-signed with Cholet for one more season.
 During the 2010–11 EuroLeague, Meija was named the EuroLeague MVP of the 5th week games.
 He was named the 2011 French League Foreign MVP, and was selected to play at the 2010 LNB All-Star Game, as a forward in the starting line-up of the "Foreign" team, at Paris-Bercy, representing Cholet Basket.

 On June 22, 2011, he signed a two-year contract with the Russian club CSKA Moscow.
 On June 22, 2012, he parted ways with CSKA.
 The next day, he signed a contract with the Turkish club Banvit.

 On January 7, 2015, in a EuroCup away game against Budućnost Podgorica, he was involved in an incident.
 With two minutes of game remaining, a hooligan ran onto the court and hit him from the back, after which his teammate Rowland punched the hooligan.
 Mejía later joined Rowland in the brawl.
 Referees later ejected both players from the court.
 He was fined by the Euroleague Basketball organization for taking part in the incident, with three games of suspension, and a 30,000-euro fine.
 On April 16, 2015, he was named to the All-EuroCup First Team.

 On August 13, 2015, Mejia signed with Tofaş.

 On July 17, 2020, he announced his retirement from professional basketball.

+Coaching career

+On July 22, 2025, he began his coaching career and signed with JL Bourg of the French LNB Élite as an assistant coach responsible for player development.